The Real Housewives of Beverly Hills season 1: Synopsis

 Armstrong spends $50,000 on an over-the-top, Mad Hatter inspired tea-party for her daughter's birthday, but is soon upstaged by her husband when he buys their daughter a puppy.
 Armstrong speaks at a charity poker tournament, with Maloof attendance for support, she reveals that she is a child of domestic violence.
 Armstrong hosts a costume party inspired by the roaring twenties era.
 Everyone is left feeling anxious at the party when Grammer and Kyle come face-to-face for the first time since the blow-up at Grammer's home in Malibu.
 Armstrong's marital issues continues after Kyle's white party, she looks for ways to resolve them.

 Maloof heads to Las Vegas for a photo shoot with at hot model, but bringing her husband Paul doesn't end up being a good idea.
 In Vegas, Maloof invites the rest of the ladies to the Palms Casino Resort to see Jay-Z perform.

-Vanderpump receives a sentimental gift for her birthday from her husband, two children and her house-guest, Cedric who she views as a son.
+Vanderpump receives a sentimental gift for her birthday from her husband, two children and her house-guest, Cedric Martinez who she views as a son.
 Vanderpump witnessing the drama attempts to lighten the mood of the group by setting Kim up on a date with her millionaire friend.
 Vanderpump helps Cedric get his license, but is surprised at the type of people at the DMV.
 Vanderpump hosts a charity event for burn victim at her restaurant Villa Blanca, but Grammer decides not to attend due to her drama with Kyle.
 Vanderpump supports Cedric after a shocking relation of his past involving his family and his journey to the states.